Erudika/scoold/README.md

 ## Content-Security-Policy header

 This header is enabled by default for enhanced security.
-It can be disabled with `para.csp_header_enabled = false`.
+It can be disabled with `scoold.csp_header_enabled = false`.
-The default value is modified through `para.csp_header = "new_value"`.
+The default value is modified through `scoold.csp_header = "new_value"`.
 The default CSP header is:
 ```ini
 default-src 'self';
 base-uri 'self';